wilsonte-umich/linCNV/README.md

 !!!
 WARNING !!!
 -----------------------------------------------------------

-This pipeline is under active development and NOT stable!
+This pipeline is not under active development and NOT stable!

 -----------------------------------------------------------
 Overview